MaradanaPradeep/aero_web_Roll-No/README.md

 2. Open the Project Folder

-Go to the extracted or cloned folder:

-cd boeing-landing-page

 3. Open the index.html File

 Option 1: Double-click index.html to open it in a web browser.